bootique/bootique-swagger/README.md

   specUrl: https://example.org/path/to/openapi.json
 ```

-When you start the application, the console will be available as `/myapp/swagger-ui`.
+When you start the application, the console will be available at `/<appcontext>/swagger-ui`.
 E.g. http://127.0.0.1:8080/swagger-ui/ .